hey-august/airlock/devlog.md

 	- [ ] Fix Homebrew install (not consistently working)
 	  - Seems like Homebrew doesn't like being run as root user.
 Need to create a 'brew' user and install Homebrew with that.
 	- [ ] Convert fish functions to shell scripts
+	- [ ] Make it easier to copy stuff into and out of container
 	- [x] Set up SSH agent forwarding
 	  - [ ] Add to readme
 	- [x] Allocate more memory to VM and container